carpentries/trainers/README.md

 Active and Alumni members who have agreed to public listing are identified on The Carpentries website.
 [Active Trainers](https://carpentries.org/trainers/)
 [Trainer Alumni](https://carpentries.org/trainer_alumni/)

+## Governance

+The trainer community self governs as per the [governance](governance) document.
+The elected leadership panel governs operates according to their [meeting rules](policy/leader_meeting_rules.md)